Augustus1110/SVG-Logo-Maker/README.md

 ![Screenshot](./images/logo.png)

 ## Contributing
-Contributions to the README Generator are welcome.
+Contributions to the SVG Logo Maker are welcome.
 To contribute, please follow these guidelines:
  1. Fork the repository.
  2. Create a new branch.
  3. Make your changes and commit them.